KTH-dESA/The-GEP/README.md

 * The GEP "Toolbox"
 * The GEP [User Manual](https://the-gep-user-manual.readthedocs.io/en/latest/)

+## Notes

-Note_1: V.1 refers to the first version of the GEP with developments that took place until January 2018.
+1: V.1 refers to the first version of the GEP with developments that took place until January 2018.

-Note_2: Each of the above tools can be accessed in the repo's branches
+2: Each of the above tools can be accessed in the repo's branches